Winning Camp Cardinal Photos Show Off Campground’s Natural Beauty

 Haley Morgan of Gloucester tied with Hunter for third for a photo snapped with her iPhone of her children, Brinley and Bristol, underneath the fireworks on July 4.

-“We stayed at Camp Cardinal for a little over a year in our fifth wheel and the girls absolutely loved it the entire time,” she said.
+“We stayed at Camp Cardinal for a little over a year in our fifth wheel, and the girls absolutely loved it the entire time,” she said.

 Morgan will receive $250.

-Honorable mention, which includes a free full week stay at Camp Cardinal, went to Courtney Dye, who spent Father’s Day weekend there celebrating her husband and his two brothers.
+Honorable mention, which includes a free full-week stay at Camp Cardinal, went to Courtney Dye, who spent Father’s Day weekend there celebrating her husband and his two brothers.

 The photo taken with an iPhone features her son, Isaac, 11, cooling off at the water park.
 “We had a great time, and it was burning hot,” she said.
 “Camp Cardinal is our favorite place to go.”

 Spending time in their camper is a respite for the family from caring for Dye’s aging parents.
 “We love the convenience of it, and we love that we can pick our site,” she said.
 “We love that they allow us to check in early for a very small fee.
 They’re so accommodating, and Camp Cardinal is close to everything in case of an emergency.
-It’s super clean and the maintenance staff is amazing.
+It’s super clean, and the maintenance staff is amazing.

-In addition to Messer, the judges for the photo competition were Rob Ostermaier, lead Photographer for Consociate Media; Sara Harris, owner of Sara Harris Photography in Gloucester Point; Lewie Lawrence, Executive Director of the Middle Peninsula Planning District Commission; and Katey Legg, Director of Parks, Recreation and Tourism in Gloucester.
+In addition to Messer, the judges for the photo competition were Rob Ostermaier, lead Photographer for Consociate Media; Sara Harris, owner of Sara Harris Photography in Gloucester Point; Lewie Lawrence, Executive Director of the Middle Peninsula Planning District Commission; and Katey Legg, Director of Parks, Recreation, and Tourism in Gloucester.

-Ostermaier complimented the array of diverse images as “a nice mix of outdoor photos and fun family moments.”
+Ostermaier complimented the diverse images as “a nice mix of outdoor photos and fun family moments.”
 Conveniently located just five miles from historic Yorktown and 20 miles from Colonial Williamsburg, Camp Cardinal at 3149 Campground Road in Hayes.
 Camp Cardinal offers everything from fishing, crabbing, kayaking and access to the Severn River and Chesapeake Bay, to planned activities and crafts, a playground, basketball and volleyball courts, a jumping pillow, pool, splash park, and more.
 Day passes are available.